Become a Social Worker in Hawaii

 Complete the LBSW application

 Required documentation includes official transcripts sent by the registrar of your undergraduate degree program.
-You may also need to request verification of examination results provided by the Association of Social Workers Board (ASWB).
-Both are sent to the Department of Commerce and Consumer Affairs (DCCA) at this address:
+You may also need to request verification of examination results from the Association of Social Work Boards (ASWB).
+Both are sent to the Department of Commerce and Consumer Affairs (DCCA).

 Apply to take the basic or bachelor’s ASWB exam.

 Applicants looking to become LBSWs in Hawaii must complete a basic or bachelor’s examination offered by the ASWB.
-Those who have already completed the examination must have ASWB submit results directly to the DCCA along with their application.
-If you still need to take it, ASWB examinations in Hawaii are administered by ACT, Inc. through electronic testing.
-You must still submit a payment of $60 along with your application to DCCA.
+Those who have already completed the examination must have ASWB submit their results directly to the DCCA along with their application.
+If you still need to take it, ASWB examinations in Hawaii are administered by Pearson VUE. through electronic testing.
+You must still submit a $60 payment with your application to DCCA.

 Receive your eligibility letter.